Assumptions & Algorithms

 - if driving a car, truck or van, ten minutes or less

 - if taking public transit, 20 minutes or less

 - if biking, 10 minutes or less.

 Where a number of close commutes is represented as a fraction of all commuters, the complement would be "not close commuters."
-For occupations such as teachers and bank tellers, where their workplaces (schools and branches, respectively) are dispersed fairly evenly across a metro region, generally there will always be at least one workplace within close commuting distance/duration from a person's home.
+For occupations such as teachers and bank tellers, where their workplaces (schools and branches, respectively) are distributed fairly evenly across a metro region, generally there will always be at least one workplace within close commuting distance/duration from a person's home.
 For professions like airline pilot, this would not be the case, since there would be one, or only a few, airports in the region – which is why our analyses are focused on occupations with a great many people and many locations, such as teachers, nurses, retail sales people, police, firefighters, bank employees, etc.Your home, work and play only a short hop apart …